coronel08/my-notes/notes/docs/aws.md

         -   Agent - a software package that makes it possible to be used in CodeDeploy
             ![](https://assets-pt.media.datacumulus.com/aws-dva-pt/assets/pt2-q56-i1.jpg)
 -   AWS Control Tower - setup baseline environment for scalable and secure workloads
--   Amazon Detective - easily investigate security findings.
-Collects data from AWS resources and uses machine learning on data
 -   AWS Glue - data transformation tool that Extracts, Transforms, and Load service
--   Amazon GuardDuty - threat detection that continously monitors accounts and workloads for mailicious activity and unauthorized behavior, gets data from CloudTrail events, VPC flow logs, DNS logs.
 -   Amazon Elastisearch - Operational Analytics
--   Amazon Macie - data security and data privacy service that uses machine learning to automatically protect data.
-Available to protect data on S3.
-Common use case is discovering relevant data fields collected by Macie and turning those fields into custom alerts.
 -   AWS Professional Services - team of experts that help set up desired business on AWS
 -   Amazon Quicksight - Business Intelligence tool, Dashboards and Visualizations
 -   AWS Service Limits or Service Quotas - can use AWS Trusted Advisors Service Limit dashboard to monitor.
 Can be increased by contacting Amazon.
 Applied to AWS account level